Melvynx/ReactTools/README.md

 Can create a Topic with *Title*, *Message* and *Author name*.
 Can comment any topic with *Message* and *Author Name*.

-A authentification by FireBase in in Progress...
+A authentification by FireBase is in Progress...

 ## 5. Auth